MIRA-KUMAR/Leetcode-Learning/README.md

 Write a function that takes an unsigned integer and returns the number of '1' bits it has (also known as the Hamming weight).

+# LeetCode 199.
+Binary Tree Right Side View

+Given the root of a binary tree, imagine yourself standing on the right side of it, return the values of the nodes you can see ordered from top to bottom.

 # LeetCode 200.
 Number of Islands

 Given an m x n 2D binary grid grid which represents a map of '1's (land) and '0's (water), return the number of islands.